This post may contain affiliate links.

 Tips for Making the Best Strawberry Pound Cake

-I tested this recipe upwards of 12 times and throughout the process I came to a few conclusions.
-For starters, you can’t just add chopped strawberries to a pound cake batter and hope that it will be bursting with flavor.
+I tested this strawberry loaf cake 12 times and throughout the process I came to a few conclusions.

-3. Third, a lower oven temperature is key to baking a dense yet tender and moist cake.
+3. Baking at a lower temp is key to baking a dense yet tender and moist cake.
 Too hot and the edges will burn before the center has time to bake through.

-4. And finally, there are a lot of thoughts out there on whether or not a pound cake should have leaveners in them.
+4. There are a lot of thoughts on whether or not a pound cake batter should have leaveners in them.
 I’m in the “yes” camp on that.
-A bit of baking powder creates the perfect light yet dense texture.
+A bit of baking powder (I found ¾ teaspoon to be the sweet spot) creates the perfect light yet dense texture.

 Butter, fresh strawberries, sour cream, sugar, vanilla, eggs, flour, baking powder and salt set out on a counter.

-• Fresh strawberries: you’ll need a pound of ripe, delicious strawberries.
+• Fresh strawberries: you’ll need a pound of ripe strawberries.
 You can use frozen strawberries.
 If you do, increase the cornstarch to 2 teaspoons.

-• Freeze dried strawberries: if you plan on making the strawberry glaze then you’ll need a bag of freeze dried strawberries which you’ll grind into a powder.
+• Freeze dried strawberries: if you plan on making the strawberry glaze then you’ll need a bag of freeze dried strawberries which you’ll grind into a powder using either a spice grinder or a mini food processor.
 I also like to dust some over the top of the cake.

 • Vanilla extract and vanilla bean paste: I like to use both in this recipe, but you can just use one or the other if you want.
 You’ll need a tablespoon (yes) of vanilla extract for the batter and a ½ teaspoon of vanilla bean paste in the strawberry jam.